deitch/searchjs/README.md

 The argument structure is as follows:

 * `value`: a single value that is to be matched.
-It can be any item type, including string, number, boolean, array, object, null, undefined.
+It can be any item type, including string, number, date, boolean, array, object, null, undefined.
 * `comparator`: the rule for comparison.
 See below.
 * `text`: boolean.
 For strings only, determine whether to allow for `comparator` to exist anywhere in `value`, or if it must be an exact match.
 See below.
 * `word`: boolean.
 For strings only, determine whether `comparator` should exist as a single word in `value`, or if it must be an exact match.